cloudbees-days/cloudbees-field-workshops/docs/rollout/rollout-0.md

 1. Rollout Workshop Setup
 2. Adding a Sidebar to the Microblog
-3. Control the Value of a Feature Flag
+3. Controlling the Value of a Feature Flag
 4. User Targeting
 5. Analytics and A/B testing
 6. Rollout Configuration as Code